NixTS/movie-reviews-with-friends/README.md

 The Python code provided was made with the knowledge gained through the CodeInstitute Full Stack Developer course.

+> **Important Note: Server Location and Potential Performance Impact**
+>
+> **Due to challenges in securing an ElephantSQL server in Europe with the required SQL version of 13+, the database is > currently hosted in North Carolina.
+While this choice ensures the availability of the necessary database > specifications, it's important to note that the geographical distance may lead to potential performance issues.**

 ## **Acknowledgements**

 I'd like to thank my mentor [Daisy McGirr](https://github.com/Dee-McG) for her guidance throughout my project.